 - Use a field flattener/reducer for a wider field of view and flat edges

 - Use a Bahtinov Mask to make sure I am in perfect focus

 - Capture longer light frames at a dark sky site

-- Properly stack the image with with dark, bias, and flat frames.
+- Properly stack the image with dark, bias, and flat frames.

-Then of course there is the processing!
-This has been said to be the hardest part of astrophotography.
-Hopefully the new books I have just ordered from Canadian Telescopes will help me with this!
+Then, of course, there is the image processing!
+This has been said to be the hardest part of astrophotography to overcome early on, and present the biggest steepest learning curve.
+Hopefully the new books I have just ordered will help me with this!